 Think of it as a new weight loss or exercise program.
 Those who take on too much too soon typically fail.
 Why?
 It’s not realistic or sustainable.

 Let’s not pretend that “perfect parenting” is a reality.
 However, you can continuously learn, grow, and improve in your parenting practices.

-Set yourself up for success by taking on small action steps, identify what works best for you and your family, and continuously adjust and tweak your approach along the way.
+Set yourself up for success by taking on small action steps, identifying what works best for you and your family, and continuously adjusting and tweaking your approach along the way.
 Bonus: The 30-Day Challenge workbook includes customizable reflection pages to help you do just that!